FinweLtd/doc-livesync-all/docs/articles/resolution.md

 Let us rephrase what we just learned: When an image is captured and saved into a file, the file maintains the original *image resolution* (the amount of pixels that were captured and stored into the file).
-But when it is loaded from the file and rendered on screen, it has *screen resolution* (the amount of pixels used for drawing it on screen).
-The former describes the amount of detail in the image but has nothing to do with its physical size (which will be fixed only when it is either rendered on screen or printed on paper so that we can see it).
+But when it is loaded from the file and rendered on screen, it has a property called *screen resolution*: the amount of pixels that were used for drawing the image on screen.

+The former describes the amount of detail in the image but has nothing to do with its physical size (which will be fixed only when it is either rendered on screen or printed on paper).
 The latter has everything to do with physical size, but says nothing about detail.
 Try to remember that detail and size can be both  expressed as an amount of pixels, but they are two different things.

 Now, although they are different things, they both play apart in the end result.
-Therefore, it is important to understand the relation between the resolution of an image in a file and on screen.
+Therefore, it is important to understand the *relation* between the resolution of an image in a file and on screen.
 Consider the image above: what if its (file) resolution would be reduced to 10 x 10 pixels?
 Certainly it would become a blurry mess; you cannot express such a complex image properly with so few pixels.
 Yet on screen the browser would still scale it to match